Spacetime symmetry-enriched SymTFT: from LSM anomalies to modulated symmetries and beyond: Introduction

 Gapped boundaries play a central role in the SymTFT framework, and in Section~\ref{gappedBdySETsec}, we examine how a gapped boundary modifies an SET's enriching symmetry $Q$ in ${2+1}$D. We assume $Q$ is a finite invertible symmetry and that the topological order is bosonic.
 A gapped boundary of an SET is obtained by condensing anyons that form a Lagrangian condensable algebra $\cL$.
 If there is a non-trivial action of $Q$ on the anyons, denoted by $\rho$, the presence of a gapped boundary can explicitly break $Q$ down to a subgroup ${Q_\cL = \{q\in Q \mid \rho_q(\cL)\cong \cL\}}$.
 The remaining $Q_\cL$ symmetry operators, however, do not necessarily form the group $Q_\cL$: the gapped boundary can cause $Q_\cL$ to be extended by a group $A_\cL$ describing operators on the boundary.
 These $A_\cL$ operators themselves are symmetries, implemented by uncondensed anyon lines on the boundary.
 We show that the enriching symmetry $Q_\cL$ and boundary symmetry $A_\cL$ form the total symmetry group $G_\cL$ described by the group extension (see Fig.~\ref{fig:SETDirbdy})

 The action of $Q_\cL$ on $A_\cL$ in $G_\cL$ is inherited from the action $\rho$ of $Q$ on the anyons.
 We further show that the extension class in~\eqref{summaryExt} is non-trivial if and only if there is an anyon in $\cL$ with fractional $Q_\cL$ symmetry charge.
-In this paper, we do not investigate the interplay with possible non-invertible symmetries on the boundary, focusing on the invertible symmetries for simplicity.
+In this paper, we do not investigate the interplay with possible non-invertible symmetries on the boundary, instead focusing on examples with invertible symmetries and Abelian $A_\cL$ and $Q_\cL$ for simplicity.

 Having established how $Q$ is affected by a gapped boundary and how it interplays with $A_\cL$, we then apply the symmetry-enriched SymTFT to study discrete gauging and to classify $Q$-enriched gapped phases.